 - The Order for Occupational Driver’s License orders DPS to issue you an ODL.

-- Certified Abstract (Type AR) of your driving record from DPS.
-Get your Type AR Certified Abstract:
+- Certified Abstract (Type AR) of your driving record:

 - Proof that you need to drive to go to work, school, or perform essential household duties, etc. Examples of proof: your school schedule or registration, a current pay stub, a letter from your job, or an affidavit (sworn statement) explaining your need to drive.

 - SR-22 proof of insurance from your insurance company.
 Get the SR-22 (also called a “Financial Responsibility Certificate”) from your insurance company.
 The SR-22 proves that you have the minimum liability insurance required by law.
 If you don’t own a vehicle, you can get a Texas Non-Owner SR-22 Insurance Policy.
 Your insurance company will tell DPS if the SR-22 coverage lapses, terminates or is cancelled—and then your ODL will be revoked.